driusan/gosh/README.md

 There's still no error (unless we just hit enter without entering anything, in which case it complains about not being able to execute "".
 (We should probably handle that as a special case, too.)

-But what's going on with the lack of any output or error?
-It turns out if we look at the `os/exec.Command` documentation we'll see
+So what's going on with the lack of any output or error?
+It turns out if we look at the `os/exec.Command` documentation we'll see:

 ```go
 // Stdout and Stderr specify the process's standard output and error.